ollie-sara/stockchecker/README.md

 ```
 title: title of the entry (mediamarkt, digitec, newegg, etc.)
 url: url that should be visited
-css selector: the DOM element given by a css selector (".availability .outOfStock", or something similar)
+css selector: the DOM element given by a css selector
+              (".availability .outOfStock", or similar)
-string to search: string the stockchecker should look out for ("Stock currently not available", "Not deliverable", etc.)
+string to search: string the stockchecker should look out for
+                  ("Stock currently not available", etc.)
 ```

 - `=> rmEntry "<title">` Removes an entry from the database